zenpaiang/wos-bot/README.md

 > [!NOTE]
 > if you are migrating from v1, head to [migration](#migration-from-v1)

-*note: there are currently some known issues involving ddddocr not installing on python 3.13 and above. for now, please use python 3.12.x or below*

 1. clone the repo: `git clone https://github.com/zenpaiang/wos-bot.git`
 2. [configure](#configuration) the bot's `config.json`
 3. rename `players.example.json` to `players.json`
-4. install dependencies `pip install -r requirements.txt`
+4. install dependencies `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
+5. run the bot using `python bot.py` or `python3 bot.py`

+*note: if you're on python 3.13 and above, run `pip install -r requirements.txt --ignore-requires-python` instead. this is a temporary workaround.*

 # configuration